Skip to content

 IDM-06 Privileged access management eBPF blocks privileged operations (ptrace, /proc/pid/mem reads, kernel module loading) on protected processes.
 Even root cannot extract secrets from memfd_secret pages eBPF

-IDM-08 Secure log-on procedures Vault authentication uses short-lived Kubernetes ServiceAccount tokens with audience binding.
+IDM-08 Secure log-on procedures OpenBao authentication uses short-lived Kubernetes ServiceAccount tokens with audience binding.
 Tokens are stripped from the child process environment after authentication Wrapper

 CRY -- Cryptography and Key Management

-CRY-02 Encryption of data in transit All vault communication uses TLS 1.2+ (mTLS when configured).
+CRY-02 Encryption of data in transit All OpenBao communication uses TLS 1.2+ (mTLS when configured).
 Secrets are never transmitted in plaintext Wrapper

 CRY-03 Encryption of data at rest S3 proxy provides client-side AES-256-GCM encryption before data reaches cloud storage.
-Encryption keys remain in EU-hosted vault S3 Proxy
+Encryption keys remain in EU-hosted OpenBao S3 Proxy

-CRY-04 Key management Encryption keys are managed in the EU-hosted vault (OpenBao/Vault).
-Key rotation is supported via cloudtaser rotate.
+CRY-04 Key management Encryption keys are managed in the EU-hosted OpenBao (OpenBao).
+Key rotation is supported via cloudtaser-cli target rotate.
 Keys never leave EU jurisdiction Wrapper, S3 Proxy

 PS -- Physical Security